 Because the USPS regulations are very specific and detailed, it is vital to the success of your renovation or construction project to get postmaster approval first.

-Before buying vertical mailboxes for your project, you need to be aware that 4B+ vertical mailboxes are only approved by the USPS when they are replacing recessed vertical mailbox models in an existing rough wall opening.
+Before buying vertical mailboxes for your project, you need to be aware that 4B+ mailboxes are only approved by the USPS when they are replacing vertical recessed mailbox models in an existing rough wall opening.
 Additionally, that rough wall opening cannot be altered during renovation.

-Buy Vertical Mailboxes that Resist Scratches and Fingerprints
+2. Buy Units that Resist Scratches and Fingerprints

 A second common mistake made when buying vertical mailboxes is to purchase vertical apartment mailboxes that do not have a striated aluminum finish.

-Who You Buy From As Important As What You Buy
+3. Who You Buy From Is As Important As What You Buy

 A third common mistake made when buying new vertical apartment mailboxes is to buy on price alone, with no regard for the mailbox vendor’s experience or reputation.
 When buying, be sure the advice you get is in line with USPS mailbox guidelines.

-USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical mailboxes from a reputable and knowledgeable mailbox supplier, one who can walk you through all the various options and considerations and accurately answer your questions.
+USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical apartment mailbox units from a reputable and knowledgeable mailbox supplier.
+Buy from a supplier who can walk you through all the various options and considerations and accurately answer your questions.